yuelaiwang/CEMBA_AMULET_Scrublet/README.md

 There are limited number of doublet removal tools developed specifically for snATAC-seq.
 Up to now, there are [SnapATAC](https://github.com/r3fang/SnapATAC), [ArchR](https://github.com/GreenleafLab/ArchR), and [AMULET](https://github.com/UcarLab/AMULET) for snATAC-seq doublet removal to the best of our knowledge.
 Researchers generally have been adopting algorithms from snRNA-seq doublet removal tools to achieve the same goal in snATAC-seq data.

 We modified [Scrublet](https://github.com/swolock/scrublet), a simulation-based doublet removal tool for snRNA-seq data, and applied it on our datasets.
-It turned out the its performance was basically satisfactory on our [previous dataset](https://www.nature.com/articles/s41586-021-03604-1#Sec16).
+It turned out that its performance was basically satisfactory on our [previous datasets](https://www.nature.com/articles/s41586-021-03604-1#Sec16).

 In 2021, [AMULET](https://github.com/UcarLab/AMULET), a read-count based doublet removal tool for snATAC-seq was published on Genome Biology.
 We believed that this novel tool could potentially outperform existing simulation-based packages including Scrublet and ArchR.
 As we hope to remove doublets more accurately, we compared the performance between [AMULET](https://github.com/UcarLab/AMULET) and our [modified](https://www.nature.com/articles/s41586-021-03604-1#Sec16) [Scrublet](https://github.com/swolock/scrublet) pipeline.

 **Our results show that [AMULET](https://github.com/UcarLab/AMULET) does not outperform the [modified](https://www.nature.com/articles/s41586-021-03604-1#Sec16) [Scrublet](https://github.com/swolock/scrublet) pipeline on our typical datasets.
-The reason is that AMULET does a best job on datasets sequenced deeply, like 25K median valid read pairs per nucleus, but that for our datasets is typically 3K~4K.**
+The reason is that AMULET does a best job on datasets sequenced deeply, e.g. median valid read pairs per nucleus equal to 25K, but that for our datasets is typically 3K~4K.**

 ## Workflow
-In summary, we use our datasets to generate "simulated datasets" in which we know to our best capability if a barcode represents a singlet or a doublet.
-Then we apply both of the tools to each of the simulated datasets.
+In summary, we use our datasets to generate "simulated datasets" in which we know to our best capability if a barcode represents a singlet or a doublet (ground truth).
+Then we apply each tool respectively on each of the simulated datasets.
+Then the doublet removal results are compared with the ground truth.
 We quantify the performance of a tool by plotting its precision-recall curve for distinguishing between singlets and doublets.
 We keep the example dataset in this repo very small just as a demo.

 - [Step 1.
 Generate a singlet pool](#step-1-generate-a-singlet-pool)
 - [Step 2.
 Simulate datasets containing artificial doublets](#step-2-simulate-doublets)